LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.
-### version 2.1.0
-*Released*: 18 February 2021
-* Add SampleCreationTypeModal for choosing aliquots, derivatives, or pooled samples
-* Add RadioGroupInput component for use in (and out of) Formsy forms
-* Separate QueryInfoQuantity component from QueryInfoForm for display of quantity header

 ### version TBD
 *Released*: TBD February 2021